Skip to content

 Single value#

-To log single-valued metadata, like a hyperparameter or evaluation metric, assign the value with an equals sign (=):
+To log single-valued metadata, like a hyperparameter or evaluation metric, assign the value with an equality sign (=):

 run["max_epochs"] = 5

-You query a single value from a Neptune object with the fetch() method:
+You can query a single value from a Neptune object with the fetch() method:

 >>> print(run["max_epochs"].fetch())